judith-tonhauser/judith-tonhauser.github.io/_pages/teaching.md

 * Linguistic Competence (M.Ed. only): Semantics (every term)
 * Research colloquium in syntax, semantics and pragmatics (every term, joint with Prof. Dr. Daniel Hole)

+I am honored to have been nominated for the Lehrepreis of the University of Stuttgart in 2020 and 2024.

 ### Bachelor and Master theses

 I advise theses on topics in semantics, pragmatics, psycholinguistics, prosody and on social meaning.
 To write a thesis with me, you should ideally have taken at least one course with me so that your thesis can build on the course content.